THE WEDDING EXPERIENCE

 Yes and no. You will receive and complete a portrait planner so I know with whom you want to have a formal portrait made.
 And if there's some particular shot you really have your heart set on, please do tell me!
 In these cases, it's best to have a game plan to get those important images.
 However, I typically advise against specific shot lists.
 CWP is known for capturing your day as it unfolds in an authentic, joyful way.
 We can't accomplish those hallmarks if we are focused on a long list.

 I shoot with a Canon Mark III and 6D with an arsenal of lenses that I choose for specific purposes.
 I bring the light (flash, softboxes, other diffusers) for receptions and for venues that are dimly lit and have back-ups on hand just in case!
 Sometimes I even shoot with two cameras at once!
 But remember, all of these items are just tools and only as useful as the photographer holding them!

 Sure thing!
 I’m happy to work with a planner or coordinator on timelines and vendor coordination!
-However, I do require contractual issues to be dealt with directly and not through a third-party.
+I do require contractual issues to be dealt with directly, but have witnessed first hand how a good coordinator can really add to the enjoyment of your day!
 P.S.
-If you need a recommendation for a coordinator or planner, I’m happy to pass along some names!
+If you need a recommendation, I’m happy to pass along some planners' names!

 CWP Wedding Packages begin at $2,500.
 Further pricing is dependent upon what options a couple chooses (coverage hours, second photographers, albums, travel needs, etc.).
 Fill out the inquiry form for more information and you'll hear back within 24 hours.